 - All contributions must specify the name of the submitting person, organization, or institution.
+Anonymous submissions are not accepted.

+- All submissions should be transmitted through the CED's online submissions platform.
+If you do not have an account on this platform, you will have to create one.

-Anonymous submissions are not accepted. - All documents must be submitted electronically (in Word or PDF) to the Secretariat of the Committee through a message at the following email address: ohchr-ced@un.org - The subject matter of your email must specify the country to which the submission refers to, and the corresponding session number (26th session). - In that message, you must specify if you want your contribution to be public (in this case it will be posted on the Committee's webpage), or confidential (in such case, the contribution will only be shared with Committee members). - The information you provide must relate to the situation of enforced disappearances in the country under review, as well as on all issues related to the eradication and prevention of enforced disappearances (regarding, for example, the search for disappeared persons, the investigation of disappearances, the legislative framework that is applicable, the registration of persons deprived of their liberty and access to related information, non-refoulement to countries where persons are at risk of enforced disappearance, disappearances in the context of migration and of trafficking in persons, the cooperation and mutual assistance between States parties, disappearances in the context of illegal intercountry adoptions, etc). - All contributions must be specific, reliable and objective.
-They must be drafted in a non-abusive language. - Written submissions should be as concise and precise as possible.
-They must have a maximum of 10,700 words, plus annexes. - When related to a State with regard to which the Committee will adopt a list of issues, all contributions must be submitted in writing and must: - (i) Provide all comments that you consider of relevance regarding the report of the State party (all relevant State reports are available on the session webpage: https://tbinternet.ohchr.org/layouts/15/treatybodyexternal/SessionDetails1.aspx?SessionID=2722&Lang=en - (ii) Underline all other issues related to the Committee's mandate that you consider of relevance (even if not referred to in the State party report). - The information should not contain names of victims, except if related to cases of large public knowledge, or if the organization submitting the report counts with the consent of the victims (individuals who were disappeared and then located, or the family, relatives, or representatives of a disappeared person).
+- The information you provide must relate to the situation of enforced disappearances in the country under review, as well as on all issues related to the eradication and prevention of enforced disappearances (regarding, for example, the search for disappearances (regarding, for example, the search for disappearances, the legislative framework that is applicable, the registration of persons deprived of their liberty and access to related information, non-refoulement to countries where persons are at risk of enforced disappearance, disappearances in the context of migration and of trafficking in persons, the cooperation and mutual assistance between States parties, disappearances in the context of illegal intercountry adoptions, etc.).

+- All contributions must be specific, reliable and objective.
+They must be drafted in a non-abusive language.

+- Written submissions should be as concise and precise as possible.
+They must have a maximum of 10,700 words, plus annexes.

+- When related to a State with regard to which the Committee will adopt a list of issues, all contributions must be submitted in writing and must:

+(i) Provide all comments that you consider of relevance regarding the report of the State party (all relevant State reports are available on the session webpage: https://tbinternet.ohchr.org/\layouts/15/treatybodye xternal/SessionDetails1.aspx?SessionID=2764&Lang=en

+(ii) Underline all other issues related to the Committee's mandate that you consider of relevance (even if not referred to in the State party report).

+- The information should not contain names of victims, except if related to cases of large public knowledge, or if the organization submitting the report counts with the consent of the victims (individuals who were disappeared and then located, or the family, relatives, or representatives of a disappeared person).
 The organizations that submit a report with names must be able to demonstrate such consent.

-- Please note that the UN Secretariat does not translate documents submitted by national human rights institutions and civil society actors. - All contributions must be submitted in English, French or Spanish.
+- Please note that the UN Secretariat does not translate documents submitted by national human rights institutions and civil society actors.

+- All contributions must be submitted in English, French or Spanish.
 As most members of the Committee use English as their working language, it is highly recommended to translate to English all documents submitted in French and Spanish.
 An unofficial translation is sufficient.
-In such case, please provide all available language versions of the document. - If you still need to submit printed documents, you should send them to the following address, taking into account the deadlines for the submission of contributions:
+In such case, please provide all available language versions of the document.